Jerry-Sharma21/Movie_Browser/README.md

 The use of browser storage to save favorite movies allows users to retain their preferences even after refreshing or closing the browser.

+#### Alias Support for Development

+Alias support has been added to simplify import paths during development, improving code readability and maintainability.
+This allows for more manageable and cleaner import statements throughout the project.
+Sorted imports alphabetically, following best coding practices.

 ## Possible Improvements

 #### Enhanced Error Handling: